Beach flags in Spain &

 Colour-coded beaches as seen all around the Costas of Spain

-Beach flags for safety
+Beach flags colour-codes for safety

 On most Costa Brava beaches, lifeguards are on duty from June through September inclusive, although exact dates can vary from one municipality to the next.
 Typically they tend to be on duty from around 10:00 till about 19:00, but this too may vary a little from place to place.
 In any case, though, with the lifeguards come the beach flags, so just in case you’re not familiar with the system of different coloured flags used to indicate the swimming conditions, here’s a short recap: